 As you begin building your budget, here’s a list of items that will typically increase after you have a baby:

 - Your grocery bill: Diapers and formula are very expensive.
 Later, when your baby begins eating solid food, you’ll have to figure in the cost of baby food.

-- Your housing cost: If you don’t live in a house or large apartment, you may find yourself moving once your child, or children, get old enough to take up a lot of space with toys and equipment.
+- Your housing cost: You may find want to move to a larger home once your child, or children, get old enough to take up a lot of space with toys and equipment.

-- Your transportation costs: If you have a small car or a two-seat convertible, you may find it difficult to fit sa car seat, and you may need to buy a new car.
+- Your transportation costs: If you have a small car or a two-seater, you may find it difficult to fit a car seat, and you may need to buy a new car.
 Or, if you own an older car, you may want to buy something more reliable now that you’ll be carrying precious cargo.